 Pace Prints is pleased to present Leonardo Drew, an exhibition of cast handmade paper pulp editions, from September 15 to October 30, 2021, with an opening reception on September 14.
 This exhibition, focused on works created over the last eighteen months, marks ten years of the artist’s collaboration with Pace Prints.
 Leonardo Drew, which runs concurrently with the artist’s exhibition at Galerie Lelong & Co., will be on view at Pace Prints at 521 West 26th Street, 4th Floor.
+Please note that this exhibition has been extended through November 6, 2021.

 This exhibition, Drew’s fourth with Pace Prints, reflects his ongoing dialogue with the world around him.
 Papermaking affords an opportunity to build sculptural work that is lighter in structure.
 In this case, cotton and flax fibers are used to create varied surfaces and are pressed into molds created from the artist’s large maquettes, to make high relief works.